Article

 As such, one doesn’t have to look far to see evidence of the growing market and demand for DERs worldwide.
 For instance:

-- On the solar panel front, Fortune Business Insights predicts that the global solar power market will nearly double from US$254 billion in 2023 to US$437 billion by 2032.
+- On the solar panel front, Fortune Business Insights predicts the global solar power market will nearly double.
+It is expected to grow from US$254 billion in 2023 to US$437 billion by 2032.

-- Statista projects that the market for global battery energy storage will grow from US$5 billion in 2023 to US$18 billion by 2030, an over three-fold increase.
+- Statista projects the global battery energy storage market will grow from US$5 billion in 2023 to US$18 billion by 2030, more than tripling.

 Growing Demand

-The outlook for DERs continues to look bright, for many reasons.
-Declining initial price points are bolstering demand for these technologies.
-Additionally, federal support and funding through such legislation as America’s Inflation Reduction Act (enacted in August 2022) are driving demand for a range of DERs by providing financial rebates and incentives that encourage their adoption.
-Similarly, the U.S. Federal Energy Regulatory Commission’s Order No. 222 (issued in September 2020) will financially compensate the owners of groups of qualified DERs for the power and services they provide to the electric grid.
-According to the World Resources Institute, this incentive will “[create] a new long-term value stream for the people and entities using these resources.”
+The outlook for DERs continues to be positive.
+Declining initial price points are driving demand for these technologies.
+Additionally, federal support and funding through the Inflation Reduction Act are boosting demand.
+They offer financial rebates and incentives to encourage adoption.
+Similarly, the U.S. Federal Energy Regulatory Commission’s Order No. 222 will compensate DER owners for power provided to the grid.
+According to the World Resources Institute, this will create “a new long-term value stream for the people and entities using these resources.”

-Similar actions have been undertaken around the world to help fuel the proliferation of DERs.
-In Europe, for instance, the ‘European Green Deal’ and ‘Clean Energy for all Europeans’ legislative initiatives are promoting the integration of renewable energy sources and DERs.
-The International Energy Agency confirms that DERs will be critical to the ongoing energy transformation in China.
+Similar actions are happening globally to support DER proliferation.
+In Europe, the ‘European Green Deal’ and ‘Clean Energy for all Europeans’ initiatives promote renewable energy sources and DERs.
+The International Energy Agency confirms DERs are crucial for China’s energy transformation.

 Ultimately, experts confirm that the ongoing transition to DERs will promote a more reliable, energy-efficient, and equitable energy system worldwide.